 Just wanted to let you know this cookies recipe is sponsored by my friends at Lindsay Olives!

-What’s inside of these paleo cookies?
+What’s inside of these almond butter cookies?

 Oops, I did it again.
 I made quick and easy to make cookies that do NOT skimp on flavor!